 The regulations that govern regulatory approvals, pricing and reimbursement for new drugs vary widely from country to country.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
-As a result, we might obtain marketing approval for a drug candidate in a particular country, but then be subject to price regulations that delay our commercial launch of the drug candidate, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the drug candidate in that country.
-Adverse pricing limitations may hinder our ability to recoup our investment in one or more drug candidates, even if our drug candidates obtain marketing approval.
+As a result, we might obtain marketing approval for a drug candidate in a particular country, but then be subject to price regulations that delay our commercial launch of the drug candidate, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the drug candidates, even if our drug candidates obtain marketing approval.

 Our ability to commercialize any drug candidates successfully also will depend in part on the extent to which coverage and reimbursement for these drug candidates and related treatments will be available from government authorities, private health insurers and other organizations.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular drugs.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for drugs.
 We cannot be sure that coverage will be available for any drug candidate that we commercialize and, if coverage is available, the level of reimbursement.
 Reimbursement may impact the demand for, or the price of, any drug candidate for which we obtain marketing approval.
-If reimbursement is not available only to limited levels, we may not be able to successfully commercialize any drug candidate for which we obtain marketing approval.
+If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any drug candidate for which we obtain marketing approval.

 There may be significant delays in obtaining reimbursement for newly approved drugs, and coverage may be more limited than the purposes for which the drug is approved by the FDA or similar regulatory authorities outside the United States.
 Moreover, eligibility for reimbursement does not imply that any drug will be paid for in all cases or at a rate that covers our costs, including research, development, manufacture, sale and distribution.
 Interim reimbursement levels for new drugs, if applicable, may also not be sufficient to cover our costs and may not be made permanent.
-Reimbursement rates may vary according to the use of the drug and the clinical setting in which it is used, may be based on reimbursement levels already set for lower-cost drugs and may be incorporated into existing payments for other services.
+Reimbursement levels already set for lower-cost drugs and may be incorporated into existing payments for other services.
 Net prices for drugs may be reduced by mandatory discounts or rebates required by government healthcare programs or private payors and by any future relaxation of laws that presently restrict imports of drugs from countries where they may be sold at lower prices than in the United States.
 Third-party payors often rely upon Medicare coverage policy and payment limitations in setting their own reimbursement policies.
 Our inability to promptly obtain coverage and profitable payment rates from both government-funded and private payors for any approved drugs that we develop could have a material adverse effect on our operating results, our ability to raise capital needed to commercialize drugs and our overall financial condition.